Blake Emerson

 • UCLA Faculty Since 2018

 Blake Emerson is Professor of Law and a Professor of Political Science (view CV).
 Prior to joining UCLA Law, he was a Research Fellow at the Administrative Conference of the United States in Washington, D.C.
 His primary research interests lie in administrative law, structural constitutional law, and political theory.
 In 2021, he received the Association of American Law Schools, Administrative Law Section’s Emerging Scholar Award.
-In spring of 2024, he is a Visiting Professor of Law at Yale Law School.
+In spring of 2024, he was a Visiting Professor of Law at Yale Law School.

 Emerson’s research examines the normative and historical foundations of American public law.
 He draws on resources from political theory and American political development to understand the structure and purpose of the regulatory state.
 He studies questions such as: What role have federal government agencies played in interpreting and implementing civil rights and other fundamental public values?
 How can legal doctrine ensure that agencies address such significant policy issues in a reasoned and inclusive fashion?
 In what ways have the diverse institutions of the American state realized, or failed to live up to, democratic principles?

 Emerson’s book, The Public’s Law: Origins and Architecture of Progressive Democracy (Oxford University Press, 2019), offers a history and theory of democracy in the American administrative state.
-His articles have appeared or are forthcoming in Jurisprudence, the Yale Law Journal, The Cambridge Handbook of Constitutional Theory, Yale Journal on Regulation, Harvard Law & Policy Review, Minnesota Law Review, Hastings Law Journal, and Review of Politics, among other publications.
-He has co-authored two reports on federal agency best practices for the Administrative Conference of the United States, and written shorter contributions for Slate, the Notice and Comment Blog, Regulatory Review, and Law and Political Economy Blog.
+His articles have appeared or are forthcoming in the Georgetown Law Journal, the Yale Law JournalJurisprudence, The Cambridge Handbook of Constitutional Theory, The University of Pennsylvania Journal of Constitutional LawYale Journal on RegulationHarvard Law & Policy ReviewMinnesota Law ReviewHastings Law Journal, and Review of Politics, among other publications.
+He is a coeditor of the second and third editions of Comparative Administrative Law (Edward Elgar, 2017 and forthcoming 2025).
+He has coauthored two reports on federal agency best practices for the Administrative Conference of the United States, and written shorter contributions for Slate, the Notice and Comment Blog, Regulatory Review, and Law and Political Economy Blog.

 Emerson received his B.A. magna cum laude with Highest Honors from Williams College, his Ph.D. with Honors from Yale University, and his J.D. with Honors from Yale Law School.